-For further guidance, see 'Sharing nudes and semi nudes: How to respond to an incident', UKCISS.
+&lt;sup>1 For further guidance, see 'Sharing nudes and semi-nudes', UKCIS.

 16 Online safety

 The use of technology has become a significant component of many safeguarding issues; technology often provides the platform that facilitates harm such as child sexual exploitation, radicalisation and sexual predation.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
 As well as educating children about online risks, we have appropriate filtering and monitoring systems in place to limit the risk of children being exposed to inappropriate content, subjected to harmful online interaction with other users and to ensure their own personal online behaviour does not put them at risk.